James Madison School

-The James Madison School, also known as the East Scranton Intermediate School and East Scranton Junior High School, is an historic American school building that is located in Scranton, Lackawanna County, Pennsylvania.
+The James Madison School, also known as the East Scranton Intermediate School and East Scranton Junior High School, is an historic school building in Scranton, Lackawanna County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2009.

 History and architectural features

 Built between 1927 and 1928, this historic structure is a three-story, C-shaped, steel frame, brick, and reinforced concrete building that was designed in an eclectic, Late Gothic Revival/Classical Revival style.
 It measures approximately 105 feet by 165 feet and has a flat roof.
 The building has undergone little alteration since it original construction.

-It was added to the National Register of Historic Places in 2009.

 In 2015, the building was renovated to house an early childhood learning program, as well as apartments for graduate students at the University of Scranton.